elysiajs/documentation/docs/plugins/overview.md

     - - meta
       - name: 'description'
         content: Elysia is designed to be modular and lightweight.
-That's why Elysia is creating pre-built common pattern plugin for convinient usage for developers, and thanks to community plugins for customizing Elysia even further.
+That's why Elysia is creating pre-built common pattern plugin for convenient usage for developers, and thanks to community plugins for customizing Elysia even further.

     - - meta
       - name: 'og:description'
         content: Elysia is designed to be modular and lightweight.
-That's why Elysia is creating pre-built common pattern plugin for convinient usage for developers, and thanks to community plugins for customizing Elysia even further.
+That's why Elysia is creating pre-built common pattern plugin for convenient usage for developers, and thanks to community plugins for customizing Elysia even further.
 ---

 # Overview